-Friday, April 21st, 1:15pm – Hannah Grimes Center
+Friday, April 20th, 3:30pm – Hannah Grimes Center

-Sabrina Lee Ross, Moderator
+Sabrina Ross Lee, Moderator

-Saturday, April 22nd, 3:15pm – Hannah Grimes Center
+Saturday, April 21st, 2:30pm – Hannah Grimes Center

 Virginia Prescott, Moderator

 Virginia Prescott is the Gracie Award-winning host of Word of Mouth and the 10-Minute Writers Workshop podcast from NHPR.
 Before returning to her home state of New Hampshire, Virginia was a producer and editor for NPR’s On Point and Here & Now programs, and a director at WNYC in New York.
 Throughout her career, she’s trained journalists and helped develop independent community radio in post-conflict zones from the Balkans to West Africa.
-She was a member of the Peabody Award-Winning team at Jazz from Lincoln Center, an Edward R. Murrow Award-winner at WNYC, and a Loeb Fellow at Harvard University.